Josh-T1/MathNote/README.md

 pythagorean theorem proof
 }
 ```
-Any Tex file following the above syntactic rules can be parsed into flashcards-- my personal
+Any LaTeX file following the above syntactic rules can be parsed into flashcards -- my personal
 approach has been to define a `\newtcbtheorem` environment for each section in the preamble.
-For example suppose
+For example; suppose
 you have defined the `\newtcbtheorem` section "Theorem".
 I would then include the following command in macros.tex
 ```tex
 \newcommand{\theo}[2]{\begin{Theorem*}{#1}{}#2\end{Theorem*}}